top of page

 Hi there!
 I am Deanna, a California Licensed Marriage and Family Therapist.

-I am most passionate about helping young/emerging adults, college students, teens, and families from diverse cultural backgrounds because I believe these populations are often unseen and struggling with depression, anxiety, life transitions, and multicultural intergenerational trauma.
-Asian Americans from immigrant families hits close to home!
-I believe therapy is for you if you are seeking support and personal growth, feeling lost, burnt out, and alone, or even if you have thought about trying therapy and you are unsure if you need it.
+I am most passionate about helping young/emerging adults, college students, teens, and families from diverse cultural backgrounds struggling with depression, anxiety, life transitions, and multicultural intergenerational trauma.
+First and Second Generation Asian American adults born to immigrant families hits close to home!
+I believe therapy is for you if you are seeking support and personal growth, feeling lost and alone, or even if you have thought about trying therapy and you are unsure if you need it.
 I aim to help you improve your life and regain control over your mental health.

-Moving further from home to eventually pursue my Bachelor of Arts in Psychology and Social Behavior at University of California Irvine and complete my Master of Arts in Marriage and Family Therapy at Alliant International University, San Diego widened my perspective on mental health and the importance of teens and young, emerging adults to be able to manage daily stress and thrive.
-My education, different experiences with people, life transitions, and my personal life journey have prepared me in providing mental health services.
-It allowed me to see that many diverse populations from all regions struggle with their mental health and that everyone could use some support or help.
+Moving away from home to pursue my Bachelor of Arts in Psychology and Social Behavior at University of California Irvine, and then completing my Master of Arts in Marriage and Family Therapy at Alliant International University, San Diego broadened my perspective on mental health.
+I have come to see just how important it is for teens and young adults to learn how to manage daily stress and thrive.
+My education, various experiences with dufferent people, life changes, and my own personal life journey have prepared me to provide mental health support.
+It allowed me to see that diverse people, regardless of their background and location, face mental health challenges at times, and a little support can make all the difference.

-I have been practicing for 8 years, gained valuable insight at various non-profit community mental health agencies, provided school-based therapy for different school districts, and enjoy collaborating with many amazing mental health clinicians!
-I have worked with a diverse clientele of all ages, ethnicities, socioeconomic backgrounds, genders, sexualities, religions, and as well as provided services in English and Cantonese.
+I have been practicing for 10 years.
+I have gained meaningful experience working with non-profit community mental health agencies.
+I have also provided school-based therapy across different school districts and enjoy collaborating with many amazing mental health clinicians!
+My clients come from all walks of life, different ages, ethnicities, socioeconomic backgrounds, genders, sexualities, religions, and I have provided therapy in English and Cantonese.
 If you feel alone in what you're going through, I am here to listen to you and provide you support every step of the way.
-I encourage you to take advantage of therapy and schedule a free 15 minute call/video consultation with me to get an idea about how we might work together.
-I truly believe it is important for you to find a good fit which is vital for more effective therapy.
+I encourage you to take advantage of therapy and schedule a free 15 minute call/video consultation with me so we can see how we might work together.
+Finding the right fit is so important for effective therapy, and I’d love to help you on your journey.

 Unique therapy approach